 Early research focusing on fungi, nettle, hemp and seaweed was also relatively advanced, and emergent technologies have received renewed interest in recent decades.
 The final technical barriers to widespread exploitation, which halted RPF and non-protein-based fibre innovation in the early 20th Century, can now be overcome.

-Dr Richard Blackburn
+Prof Richard Blackburn

 Richard is a chemist with a passion for textile science; all his research is undertaken in partnership with industry and with a strong sustainability lens.
 His vision is for a future where alternative materials match the performance of traditional synthetic or unsustainable natural fibres.
 Richard’s experience includes developing alternative fibres for textiles, from sourcing raw material to processing and finishing.
 Core skills and competences include: